When a team hasn't reached the Stanley Cup Playoffs in seven years, there are always going to be more questions than answers surrounding the club.

 Matt Frattin, 24, had eight goals and seven assists in 51 games last season with the Leafs, his first extended time in the NHL.
 His name has been mentioned in the Bernier rumors, but the 24-year-old who scored 36 goals in 44 games at North Dakota in 2009-10 has a bright future.

 Jake Gardiner, 21, looked like a seasoned pro as a rookie last season with seven goals and 30 points in 75 games.
-Sometimes defensemen regress in their second seasons after solid rookie years (examples include Tyler Myers of the Buffalo Sabres and Michael Del Zotto of the New York Rangers) so Gardiner will need to avoid that if the Leafs are to improve.
+Sometimes defensemen regress in their second seasons after solid rookie years (examples include Tyler Myers of Buffalo and Michael Del Zotto of the Rangers) so he'll need to avoid that if the Leafs are to improve.

-Only two teams were worse at killing penalties last season than the Leafs -- the Columbus Blue Jackets and San Jose Sharks.
+Only two teams were worse at killing penalties last season than the Leafs -- the Blue Jackets and Sharks.
 Burke addressed the issue in free agency by signing forward Jay McClement, but it will take more than one forward to remedy all of the Leafs' shorthanded problems.

-When the Leafs fired coach Ron Wilson last season and brought in Carlyle, assistant coach Dave Farrish also came from the Anaheim Ducks to Toronto.
+When the Leafs fired Ron Wilson last season and brought in Carlyle, assistant coach Dave Farrish also came from Anaheim to Toronto.
 The former defenseman worked primarily with the Ducks' penalty-killing units, but they never ranked higher than 19th in his final full three seasons there.

-Improvement from the Leafs' goaltenders in shorthanded situations couldn’t hurt either.
+Improvement from the team's goaltenders in shorthanded situations couldn’t hurt, either.
 Reimer ranked 75th out of 89 eligible goaltenders in shorthanded save percentage last season at .808.
-Luongo posted an .870 save percentage in the same category.
+Luongo posted an .870 save percentage in the same category last season.

 The Leafs allowed 182 goals at 5-on-5, the second-worst total in the League, and 189 overall at even strength.
-The Rangers (182), Kings (170) and St. Louis Blues (155) allowed fewer overall goals last season than the Leafs allowed at even strength.
+The Rangers (182), Kings (170) and Blues (155) allowed fewer overall goals last season than the Leafs allowed just at even strength.

 With little roster turnover and Reimer still the team's No. 1 goaltender (for now), a defensive turnaround will likely have to stem from a change in philosophy.
 Kessel rededicated himself defensively last season and will need to continue to do so.